djepar/djepar.github.io/BlogEntry.md

 I succeeded all the test, but I still have a lot of things to do style-wise.
 Thinking of not finishing this course, the quizz was full of mistake and it's seems to be made so quickly, probably better to do something else.

-### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
+### OS (Google Coursera IT Course 4 : System Administration and IT Infrastructure Services)
 Finished the course :)

 ## 14 october
-### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
+### OS (Google Coursera IT Course 5 : IT Security: Defense against the digital dark arts)
 Start the new course
 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
 Succeded the quiz.